nichtich/african-cabinets/README.md

     ./bin/ministers Angola

 The current version only emits ministers with matching generic position item on Wikidata.
+Positions not found are emitted to STDERR.

 Next step to upload/update items in Wikidata: